 If the driver is determined to have been at fault, he or she can be held liable for the victim’s wrongful death.
 Families of deceased victims, in cases where negligence or wrongdoing is involved, can seek compensation for damages including medical expenses, lost future income, funeral costs, pain and suffering and loss of love and companionship.

-An experienced Orange County personal injury lawyer will also be able to determine whether a dangerous condition on the roadway caused or contributed to the incident.
+An experienced Anaheim personal injury lawyer will also be able to determine whether a dangerous condition on the roadway caused or contributed to the incident.
 If that was the case, the city or governmental agency responsible for maintaining the roadway can also be held liable.
 Please remember that a wrongful death claim against a governmental entity must be filed within six months of the incident.